Sun Wukong’s Four Mighty Commanders

 These are names, titles, or insults that are given to or directed at our hero by other characters.

 1. Hou Xingzhe (猴行者, “Monkey Pilgrim”) – Monkey’s original religious name in the 13th-century JTTW.
 It is given by Tripitaka at the beginning of the journey (Wivell, 1994, p.
 1182).
-The Xingzhe (行者) portion of this name would carry over to the 1592 edition.
+The Xingzhe (行者) portion of this name carried over to the 1592 edition.
 See nos.
-11 and 12 below.
+12 and 13 below.

 2. Gangjin Tiegu Dasheng (鋼筋鐵骨大聖, “Great Sage Steel Muscles and Iron Bones”) – His divine title in the 13th-century JTTW.
 It is bestowed by Tang Emperor Taizong at the end of the journey (Wivell, 1994, p.
 1207).
-[4] The Dasheng (大聖) portion of this name would carry over to the 1592 edition.
+[4] The Dasheng (大聖) portion of this name carried over to the 1592 edition.
 See sec.
 III, nos.
-8 and 9 below.
+7 and 8 below.

 3. Sun Wukong (孫悟空, “Monkey Awakened to Emptiness”) – The religious name given to him in chapter one by his first master, the Patriarch Subodhi (Wu & Yu, 2012, vol. 1, p.
 115).
 It predates the 1592 JTTW, first appearing as early as the early-Ming zaju play (see here, for example).
 It’s important to note that the name “Wukong” (悟空) might have been influenced by a Tang-era monk who traveled throughout India just like Xuanzang (on whom Tripitaka is based).